- Booster Gold

 Batman first met Booster Gold while responding to an emergency call from MAGENTA, an associate of the the TEEN TITANS.
 Months later, Batman would accept Booster as a member of the Justice League.
 Batman respects Booster's intelligence, power, and heroic resolve, though he has long chaffed at the comedic antics of Blue and Gold.
 Conversely, Booster respects Batman's analytical ability and preparedness, but resents his gruff public personal and his inability to admit his own mistakes.

 Booster Gold has interacted with several of Batman's proteges.
 He worked alongside Batman's temporary successor, Batman II (John Paul Valley), as a member of the assembled HEROES OF THE BLOODBATH against the SPACE PARASITES.
-Booster would later struggle to save the life of Batman's second replacement, Batman III, from the schemes of BLACK BEETLE.
+He saved Batman's second replacement, Batman III, from the schemes of BLACK BEETLE.
 He and Batwing were a teammate on the short-lived second incarnation of the Justice League International.
 He and Batwoman II both attended the dedication to the Justice League's Aquaman statue after Drowned Earth.
 He fought alongside Batman V during the Dark Crisis.

 Booster Gold is aware of Batman's secret identity as Bruce Wayne, the location of the Batcave, and the existence of Alfred Pennyworth, Batman's butler.
 He has also traveled through time to meet Batman's deceased parent, Thomas Wayne and Martha Wayne.